Metric response of relative entropy: A universal indicator of quantum criticality: Introduction

-where periodic boundary conditions are assumed, and $N$ denotes the number of lattice sites.
-Here, $\hat{H}_{0i}$ and $\hat{H}_{1i}$ are non-commuting operators such that tuning the parameter $h$ to $h_c$ drives the system to a quantum critical point (QCP) in the thermodynamic limit.
+where periodic boundary conditions are assumed, $N$ denotes the number of lattice sites, and $\mathcal{L}$ indicates the sites of the lattice.
+Here, $\hat{H}_{0i}$ and $\hat{H}_{1i}$ are non-commuting local operators such that tuning the parameter $h$ to $h_c$ drives the system to a quantum critical point (QCP) in the thermodynamic limit.
 Consider the fidelity defined by

 where $|\psi_0(h)\rangle$ refers to the ground state of $\hat{H}$ for a given system size $N$.
 The fidelity susceptibility is then defined as

 At a QCP, $\chi_F \sim N^{2/\nu}$ as $N \gg 1$ where $\nu$ refers to the correlation length exponent.